 Relationships are the bonds we have with other people.
 These can affect our mental health more than we think.
 Strong emotional connections can make us feel good when we’re down or help us get through our difficult times.

 They can be challenging to nurture, which is why many of us struggle to maintain connections throughout our lives.
 This means that sometimes, making a conscious decision to work a positive relationship that matters the most to you is vital.

 M – Meaning

 A – Accomplishment

-Accomplishment is the final part of P.E.R.M.A model which involves setting goals and achieving what you want in life as long as it brings value to your overall well-being.
+Accomplishment is the final part of the P.E.R.M.A. model which involves setting goals and achieving what you want in life as long as it brings value to your overall well-being.

 For example, if you have some extra time on your hands, why not make use of it by volunteering?
 When we accomplish our personal goals, we feel empowered and proud of ourselves because we know that hard work pays off in the long run.